Botanical Name: Begonia x semperflorens-cultorum

 Prune your plant.
 Remove spent flowers to encourage more blooms.
 Also cut back the foliage occasionally to keep it looking neat.

 Raise the humidity.
 Begonias will suffer in the dry air of a heated home in winter.
 Keep them away from air vents and drafts.
 If the relative humidity drops below 50%, place your begonia on a tray of wet pebbles or use a cool-mist room humidifier.

 Repot in spring.
 Move your wax begonia to a slightly larger pot, if it is getting top-heavy or if you see roots growing through the drainage hole in the bottom.
 Use a pot that's only 1-inch (2.5 cm) bigger than the old one.
 Begonias bloom best when their roots are a little snug in the pot, so you'll get more flowers this way.
 When potting your begonia, don't pack down the potting mix; keep it loose around the plant's roots.

 Height: 6-12 in (15-30 cm)

-Humidity: Medium to high.
+Humidity: Try to maintain 40-50% relative humidity around your begonias.
 Keep pot on a tray of wet pebbles to increase humidity.

 Fertilizer: A steady diet of weak fertilizer will keep begonias happy.
-Feed monthly with a high-phosphorus (10-20-10) liquid fertilizer diluted by half.
+Feed monthly with a high-phosphorus (10-20-10 NPK) water-soluble fertilizer diluted by half.

-Propagation: Take stem cuttings in spring and root in fresh potting mix.
+Propagation: Take 3- to 4-inch (8-10 cm) stem cuttings in spring and root in fresh potting mix.
 Keep soil lightly moist.
 Cover the whole container and plant with a plastic bag or cloche to hold in humidity.
 Wax begonia seeds are tiny and slow to germinate.
-You can sow seeds in spring, but it can take several months to grow.
+You can sow seeds in spring, but they can take several months to grow and bloom.